 Now, despite being based in Munich for the past half year, close neighbour Switzerland was never really on my radar.
 That all changed after I laid eyes on Lucerne.
 From a single vibrant photo through my phone screen, I knew that I had to make this city a priority.

 … and so I did!
 Last month, boyfriend in tow, I weaved through the winding roads of the German countryside and crossed into Switzerland, home of awe-inspiring nature and cheese of the holey variety.
 With luxury on our minds, we wanted to do Switzerland as it should be done: in style.
 This is why, as a homebase, we chose the Grand Hotel National, the perfect space to come home to after a long day of sightseeing.
-If you’re looking for where to stay in Lucerne, or contemplating your own visit to the Grand Hotel National, here’s a little review on what makes the property oh so special.
+If you’re looking for where to stay in Lucerne, or contemplating your own visit, here is a to Grand Hotel National Lucerne review, detailing what makes the property oh so special.

 With only two days in Lucerne, we were determined to make the most of every minute.
 Luckily, the Grand Hotel National is just steps from a lovely promenade stroll that wraps around the scenic shores of Lake Lucerne.
 Thanks to this location, we were within 20 minutes’ walk to any point of interest, making our daily explorations a breeze.